ab77/netflix-proxy/README.md

 Note, you will need a working `Python 2.7` environment and the modules listed in `tests/requirements.txt` (run `pip install -r tests/requirements.txt`).

 #### test video playback
-Video playback tests are **currently disabled** due to Netflix DigitalOCean/HE Tunnel Broker blocking.
+Video playback tests are **currently disabled** due to provider blocking.

 ##### Netflix
 After a successfull build deployment, `testvideo.py` is executed to test Netflix video playback.
 This is done by playing back 60 seconds of a title known to only be available in the US region (e.g. [1,000 Times Good Night](https://www.netflix.com/title/80001898)).